HamzaShabbir517/GPIO_UVM_Framwork/README.md

 	3. Use of the UVM Configuration Database (config_db) to retrieve configuration settings.
 	4. A flexible environment that allows easy addition of extra GPIO agents or other peripherals if necessary.

-2. Virtual Sequences (virtual_seq)
+2. Virtual Sequences(virtual_seq):

 	Virtual sequences allow the concurrent execution of multiple test sequences.
 This extension is useful for testing interactions between GPIO operations and AXI4-Lite transactions, where both components operate together.
 This class:

 	1. Simultaneously runs the gpio_sequence and axi4l_sequence, ensuring that both interfaces can operate without conflict in a synchronized manner.
 	2. Enhances realism by simulating the environment of an actual system where both interfaces are in continuous operation.

-3. Test Sequences
+3. Test Sequences:

 	The framework includes predefined test sequences to simulate various operational scenarios.
 These sequences include:

 	1. GPIO Sequence: Tests the functionality of the GPIO module by generating random inputs and checking both read and write operations.